canapea/canapea/org.canapea.core/README.md

 ---
 # Tell Canapea tooling that this markdown file is actually a config file
-canapea: ConfigFile (Semantic 0 0 1)
+canapea: PackageConfig (Semantic 0 0 1)
 ---

 # The Canapea Core Library